 As a practice, leadership is learned experientially, combining “heart, head, hands.”
-At the LWB Center, we provide undocumented students with a variety of leadership opportunities to engage them developing new skills, exploring leadership concepts and topics, and connecting through personal narratives, while serving their community.
+At the LWB Office, we provide undocumented students with a variety of leadership opportunities to engage them developing new skills, exploring leadership concepts and topics, and connecting through personal narratives, while serving their community.

 - Workshop Facilitation: Students will have an opportunity lead or co-facilitate LWB trainings and other educational events.

 - In the Field Experiences: Students will be partnered with a community organization to complete a service-learning project.

 The LWB Internship program was created to provide a direct leadership experience to undocumented students who want to work directly through the Leadership Without Borders.
 The program involves collaborating with LWB staff to plan and execute a variety of leadership programs and events as well as to support other LWB components, such as the Dream Husky Lending Library program.

 Contact us at email@example.com to learn more about how you can apply for the LWB Internship Program.

 Why Undocumented Student Leadership